-'Upbeat' Harvey Weinstein at Manhattan hospital, a day after sex crimes conviction
+Upbeat Harvey Weinstein at Manhattan hospital, a day after sex crimes conviction

-NEW YORK (Reuters) - An “upbeat” Harvey Weinstein on Tuesday spent his first full day at a Manhattan hospital, his lawyer said, a day after the former Hollywood movie producer was convicted of sexual assault and rape.
+NEW YORK (Reuters) - Former Hollywood producer Harvey Weinstein was in good spirits on Tuesday, as he accepted visitors while under police guard at a Manhattan hospital, his lawyer said, despite having been convicted a day earlier of sexual assault and rape.

-Weinstein had been on his way to the Rikers Island jail complex following his conviction, but was instead admitted late Monday night to Bellevue Hospital a few miles away.
+Weinstein had been expected to move to New York City’s notorious Rikers Island jail complex following the verdict, but was admitted late Monday night to Bellevue Hospital a few miles away.

-His lawyer Arthur Aidala told reporters after meeting Weinstein that his 67-year-old client “looked like he was in good shape,” but it was up to doctors when to release him.
+His lawyer Arthur Aidala told reporters after meeting with Weinstein that his 67-year-old client “looked like he was in good shape” but was “not a picture of health by any stretch of the imagination,” and doctors would decide when to release him.

+“He was upbeat,” though “obviously he prefers being in his own house,” Aidala said.

+Media reports said Weinstein had experienced chest pain or heart palpitations before being admitted to Bellevue.

-“He is somewhat flabbergasted by the verdict,” and “cautiously optimistic” about his eventual appeal, Aidala said.
-“I almost feel emboldened by Mr. Weinstein’s spirits and his desire to continue to fight these charges.”
+Aidala said Weinstein was “somewhat flabbergasted by the verdict” and “cautiously optimistic” about his eventual appeal.
+“I almost feel emboldened by Mr. Weinstein’s spirits and his desire to continue to fight these charges,” Aidala added.

 Weinstein was convicted of sexually assaulting former production assistant Mimi Haleyi in 2006, and raping former aspiring actress Jessica Mann in 2013.

+Jurors acquitted Weinstein on the two top charges, predatory sexual assault, which carried a maximum life sentence.

-The verdict was a milestone for the #MeToo movement, which Weinstein’s case fueled in late 2017 and inspired women to accuse hundreds of powerful men in entertainment, business, media, politics and other fields of sexual misconduct.
+The guilty verdict was a milestone for the #MeToo movement, which Weinstein’s case fueled in late 2017 and inspired women to accuse hundreds of powerful men in entertainment, business, media, politics and other fields of sexual misconduct.

-Weinstein faces up to 29 years in prison and is expected to be sentenced on March 11.
-His lawyers have said he will appeal.
+Weinstein faces up to 29 years in prison, and is scheduled to be sentenced on March 11.

-The jury acquitted Weinstein on the two top charges, predatory sexual assault, which carried a maximum life sentence.
+Aidala said he may seek an earlier sentencing date so Weinstein can appeal sooner.
+New York law requires a defendant to be sentenced first, he said.

-Aidala quoted Weinstein as saying after the verdict: “I’m innocent.
+He quoted Weinstein as saying after the verdict: “I’m innocent.
 I’m innocent.
 How can this happen in America?”

 More than 80 women have accused Weinstein of sexual misconduct.
 He has denied the accusations, and said any sexual encounters were consensual.